-Breastfeeding after cesarean birth is an important way for you and baby to get to know each other.
+Breastfeeding/chestfeeding after cesarean birth is an important way for you and baby to get to know each other.
 It can also help heal any feelings of sadness or disappointment if birth did not go as planned.
-Breastfeeding can give you the satisfaction of knowing that you are giving your newborn the very best—something no one else can do—even though you are recovering from major surgery.
+Giving your baby your own milk can give you the satisfaction of knowing that you are giving your newborn the very best—something no one else can do—even though you are recovering from major surgery.

-Whether you give birth vaginally or by cesarean surgery, family, friends, or a La Leche League Leader can be of great assistance and support when you are beginning the breastfeeding experience.
+Whether you give birth vaginally or by cesarean surgery, family, friends, or a La Leche League Leader can be of great assistance and support when you are beginning your feeding journey.

 Choosing a Hospital

 Make every attempt to choose a health care facility with current, evidence-based policies on breastfeeding.
 Maternity hospitals that have achieved designation as Baby-Friendly Hospitals™ (BFHI) are especially understanding and supportive of breastfeeding.
 Any barriers to early contact and exclusive breastfeeding will have a greater negative effect if you have a cesarean birth, because your hospital stay is usually longer after surgery.

 Current research strongly supports placing your baby on your chest, skin-to-skin, immediately after birth[i], even after Cesarean surgery – right in the operating room or in the recovery area.
 In most cases, your baby will move toward your breast and begin breastfeeding within the first hour or so after birth by himself[ii].
 There should be no clothing or blankets between your baby’s body and your body because immediate and uninterrupted direct skin-to-skin contact is important for both of you.
 The baby will be dried and kept warm with a blanket over her back during this skin-to-skin time.